 So, the main concern here is around trust.
 How can a large, profitable retailer create customer experiences that build trust and belief in its brand values, whilst convincing the sceptical customer to shop with them, engage in their brand and change their position from trust lacking sceptic to brand advocate?

 Clearly there are a number of factors that come into play.
-One of which is Behavioural Economics, which “studies the effects of psychological, social, cognitive, and emotional factors on the economic decisions of individuals and institutions and the consequences for market prices, returns, and resource allocation” (Wikipedia).
-This isn’t my area of expertise but I think this quote sums up, in very basic terms what B.E. is about and I wanted to touch on this to explain some of the background that brands and retailers go through in order to help customers on their retail missions.
-If you want more information on B.E., then check out the recent post by BOBCM’s curator Justin Kirby here.
+One of which is Behavioural Economics (BE), which acoording to the Wikipedia “studies the effects of psychological, social, cognitive, and emotional factors on the economic decisions of individuals and institutions and the consequences for market prices, returns, and resource allocation” This isn’t my area of expertise but I think this quote sums up, in very basic terms what BE is about and I wanted to touch on this to explain some of the background that brands and retailers go through in order to help customers on their retail missions.
 It’s an area well worth exploring in a lot more depth than I’ve time for in this short piece and with particular relevance to this article, it offers a moral responsibility of how it is used.

-If you check out Justin’s interview with the celebrated ex-head of Brand Planning at Google Zoo, Lazar Dzamic.
-At 4’44” from the start, Dzamic begins to explain the responsibility that using B.E. has and that it shouldn’t always be used for profit, but that it can also be used for helping customers make the right choices in say health for example.
+If you check out Justin Kirby’s BOBCM interview with the celebrated ex-head of Brand Planning at Google Zoo Lazar Dzamic, he begins to explain the responsibility that using BE has and that it shouldn’t always be used for profit, but that it can also be used for helping customers make the right choices in say health for example.

 So retailers and brands employ this kind of thinking, not just to drive profits but also to actually help customers to choose what is best suited to their lives and lifestyles.
 Retailers are more and more interested in making long lasting relationships with happy, engaged customers, rather than just a quick buck.